Agricultural IPM Grant Opportunities

 First Nations Development Institute.
 Encourages Native American college students to enter agriculture and agriculture-related fields to better assist their communities.
 Six $1,000 scholarships are available.
 Deadline: Nov.
 17, 2014.

 - New York Agriculture Research Fund

-- North Central IPM Center Working Group Grant Program
+- North Central IPM Center Critical Issue and Working Group Grants

 Northeastern IPM Center.
-Three project types (IPM Issues, IPM Working Groups, and IPM Communications) will foster the development and adoption of IPM, address or identify regional priorities, and benefit the northeastern region at large.
-Total funding: $250,000.
-Deadline: Nov 15, 2017.
+Three project types (IPM Applied Research, IPM Working Groups, and IPM Communications) will foster the development and adoption of IPM, address or identify regional priorities, and benefit the northeastern region at large.
+Total funding: $160,000.
+Deadline: Nov.
+9, 2023.

 - Organic Agriculture Research and Extension Initiative